Samir-Kesare/OpsTree-Documentation-/Infra/Manual/OpenVpn/Open-VPN-POC.md

 **Following that, the script will inquire about your DNS resolver preference.
 I suggest opting for Google, which is option 9.**

+**Then, it will question you about using compression.
+Stick with the default choice, which is "no," and press Enter.**

 **Finally, there's a query about customizing encryption settings.
 Once again, go with the default option, which is "no," and press Enter.**